 The two most important things of an enterprise application are performance and scaling because it needs to store and retrieve as much data and as fast as possible.
-This note will consider scaling up and out metrics in details.
+This note will consider scaling up and out metrics in detail.

 - Scaling up (Vertical Scaling): Add more resources to a single machine such as CPU, Memory, Disk storage.
-It called as a centralized system.
+It called a centralized system.
 StackOverflow is the best example of a vertical scaling architecture.

-- Scaling out (Horizontal Scaling): Increase a number of available machines, so-called distributed system.
+- Scaling out (Horizontal Scaling): Increase the number of available machines, so-called distributed system.
 The horizontal scaling architecture usually deals with a single point failure, and throughput drops to zero the system is no longer available.
 Facebook used horizontal scaling architecture to accommodate massive amounts of data.
 LinkedIn also moved from a centralized relational database to a collection of distributed systems

 1. Master-Slave replication

 Master-Slave replication schema is suitable for an enterprise application mostly used by SEO online marketing, where the read/write ratio is very high.
-Basically, the master accepts write-only transactions, whereas the opposite is true for reading-only transaction from the Slave.
+Basically, the master accepts write-only transactions, whereas the opposite is true for reading-only transactions from the Slave.
 The architecture is divided into two separate replications: asynchronous and synchronous replications.

 Figure 1: Master-Slave replication. (source: Vlad Mihalcea)

 - The asynchronous replication (warm standby) does not happen instantaneously, which leads to the Slave might lag behind the Master.
 If the Master node crashes, the most recent update record from the list of available Slaves will be elected to become a new Master.

 - The synchronous replication (hot standby) is taken to keep the Slaves up to date.
 This ensures data consistency because the Master node could be replaced by any available Slave node if the Master node failure occurs.